jina-ai/docs/chapters/hub/hub-api.md

 `hub list` interface helps the user to retrieve information related to Executor images in the Hub.
 The following filters are accepted:
  `name` corresponding to image name
- `kind` corresponding to the kind of hub image (Indexer / Encoder / Segmenter / Crafter / Evaluator / Ranker etc) `type` indicating either Pod or app
+ `kind` corresponding to the kind of Hub image (Indexer / Encoder / Segmenter / Crafter / Evaluator / Ranker etc) `type` indicating either Pod or app
  `keywords` for filtering on specific terms like `sklearn`,  etc.